 Conclusion

 The B2B go-to-market strategy for funded SaaS needs to be tactical, measurable, time-boxed.
 Focus on the right ICP.
 Run a hybrid motion linking product and content.
 Prioritize monetization levers moving ARR.
 Measure with attribution-first KPIs.
 Start with a seven-day strategic audit.
 Wire attribution.
 Ship highest-impact fixes in the first 30 days.
 Defensible, repeatable organic growth instead of vague promises.
-If you're weighing this, B2B SaaS leads is a useful next step.
+If you're weighing this, B2B SaaS Leads is a useful next step.